ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 [RACStream][] (and, by extension, [RACSignal][] and [RACSequence][]) allows streams to be composed of heterogenous objects, just like Cocoa collections do.
-However, using different object types within the same stream complicates the use of operators (because they must be careful to only invoke supported methods) and puts an additional burden on any consumers of that stream.
+However, using different object types within the same stream complicates the use of operators and puts an additional burden on any consumers of that stream, who must be careful to only invoke supported methods.

 Whenever possible, streams should only contain objects of the same type.